 How is the cruise funded?
 In January, our first round of communications are mailed to the the business community, with sponsorship opportunities.
-Our new packaging for 2015 ensures that the dedicated sponsors receive as much acknowledgment for their participation in the annual fun-filled community service event.
-Each year we cast an ever-widening net to give as many organizations the opportunity to promote themselves while giving back to the community.
+Our new packaging for 2016 ensures that the dedicated sponsors receive as much acknowledgment for their participation in the annual fun-filled community service event.
+Each year we cast an ever-widening net to give as many organizations as possible the opportunity to promote themselves while giving back to the community.
 Our sponsors, depending on the level of sponsorship, are thanked with as much acknowledgment as possible in print, signage and now via Internet.
 Social Media Networking and ever increasing marketing and promotional efforts increase our outreach and attendance every year.
 Shorewood Kiwanis funds initial costs from our own coffers until the sponsorships start to roll in, and they always do.
+Shorewood Kiwanis owns 5 separate domain names with Harper Cruise in the URL and all domain names point directly to the cruise pages of the web site.
+From July to September each year around 7000 people visit these very pages of the Shorewood Kiwanis web site.

 Who are the volunteers?
 Shorewood Kiwanis members and their families, staff and friends.
 Also on hand are our dedicated charity partners, who work the cruise by volunteering, selling shirts and collecting donations.
 After expenses, these charity partners are funded first with all the proceeds collected by their group(s) of volunteers.
 What/Who are our Charity Partners?
 Follow this link for more information.